The Ultimate In Birding Tours

 Birdquest has unsurpassed experience in China, having operated nearly 120 China birding tours since 1984.

-Walking: The walking effort during our Southwest China birding tour is mostly easy, only rarely moderate grade.
+The walking effort during our Southwest China birding tours is mostly easy, only rarely of a moderate grade.

-Bird Photography: Opportunities during much of our Southwest China birding tour are exceptional!
+Opportunities during much of our Southwest China birding tours are exceptional!
 Those hides/blinds are amazing!

 TOUR HIGHLIGHTS